Kokanee Old Growth Cedars

 Trailhead & Driving Directions

 Drive 11.7km up Kokanee Glacier Road.
 The road is suitable for a 2WD low-clearance vehicle with several pullouts to meet oncoming traffic.
-As you near the trailhead, watch for a sign on the left where the road widens to allow for parking.

 This trail is typically open June to November, based on snow levels.